-Third-year NU assistant one of eight in contention for nation's top assistant award
+Third-year NU assistant is one of three finalists for the honor

 David Inglis joined Northwestern as its assistant men's golf coach prior to the 2010-11 season, marking the first collegiate coaching job for the former NCAA All-American and professional golfer.
 In 2014, Northwestern Director of Golf and Player Development Pat Goss elevated Inglis to head coach of the men's program.